Dinner, drinks and disco: Salone del Mobile’s top entertainment installations

 Puppeteer of immersive wonderlands India Mahdavi masterminded a refined exclusive club environment inside the coveted gallery.
 Taking its name from Nina Yashar (founder of Nilufar Gallery), the space is all wrapped up in textured De Gournay wallpaper, complete with Mahdavi-drawn geometric patterns on a sweeping silk mural.
 Opulent furnishings by Gio Ponti, Martino Gamper and more from Yashar’s collections pepper the space, alongside bespoke acid candy table tops.
 This spot was a place for after dark tipples, rumour swapping and relaxation.

 Gabriel Scott at Bar Basso

-Montreal-based design studio Gabriel Scott is inspired by Bar Basso’s fierce Negroni Sbagliato for his exhibition at the iconic haunt.
-Working together with its prolific owner, Maurizio Stocchetto, the pair have realised a lighting installation in blown-glass and new custom satin copper, alongside copper hardware and alabaster glass to compliment the original 1960s decor.
+Montreal-based design studio Gabriel Scott was inspired by Bar Basso’s fierce Negroni Sbagliato for his exhibition at the iconic haunt.
+Working together with its prolific owner, Maurizio Stocchetto, the pair realised a lighting installation in blown-glass and new custom satin copper, alongside copper hardware and alabaster glass to compliment the original 1960s decor.
 Courtesy: Gabriel Scott

 17-22 April; Via Plinio, 39; www.gabriel-scott.com